ryanmillerwork/dl_docs/dg_docs.md

     • dyngroup …… The name of the DynGroup to dump.
     • fileID ………… Optional.
 The name of an open Tcl channel to write to.
 If not provided, output is sent to `stdout`.
     • separator …… Optional.
 The ASCII integer value of the character to use as a separator between columns.
 Defaults to `9` (Tab).
 This argument can only be used if `fileID` is also provided.

+Usage Note
+    When a `separator` is used, string values in the output will be automatically enclosed in double quotes.

 Returns
     • This command does not return a value.